Rapid7 (NASDAQ:RPD) Releases FY 2021 Earnings Guidance

+Rapid7 (NASDAQ:RPD) last announced its quarterly earnings results on Wednesday, August 4th.
+The technology company reported $0.07 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.03 by $0.04.
+The firm had revenue of $126.42 million during the quarter, compared to analysts’ expectations of $123.09 million.
+Rapid7 had a negative net margin of 25.64% and a negative return on equity of 177.30%.
+The company’s revenue was up 27.8% on a year-over-year basis.
+During the same period in the prior year, the company posted $0.06 EPS.
+Equities research analysts expect that Rapid7 will post -1.92 EPS for the current fiscal year.

-In other news, insider Christina Luconi sold 5,519 shares of Rapid7 stock in a transaction that occurred on Monday, May 17th.
-The shares were sold at an average price of $80.37, for a total transaction of $443,562.03.
-Also, Director Michael J. Berry sold 3,322 shares of Rapid7 stock in a transaction that occurred on Tuesday, June 15th.
-The shares were sold at an average price of $89.65, for a total transaction of $297,817.30.
-Following the sale, the director now owns 6,047 shares in the company, valued at approximately $542,113.55.
+In other news, Director Michael J. Berry sold 3,322 shares of the company’s stock in a transaction on Tuesday, June 15th.
+The shares were sold at an average price of $89.65, for a total value of $297,817.30.
+Following the completion of the sale, the director now owns 6,047 shares in the company, valued at approximately $542,113.55.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, CEO Corey E. Thomas sold 4,552 shares of the firm’s stock in a transaction dated Friday, May 28th.
+The shares were sold at an average price of $85.00, for a total transaction of $386,920.00.
+Following the transaction, the chief executive officer now directly owns 359,389 shares in the company, valued at $30,548,065.
 The disclosure for this sale can be found here.
-Insiders sold 81,756 shares of company stock worth $6,929,311 in the last 90 days.
-3.60% of the stock is currently owned by insiders.
+Insiders have sold 81,164 shares of company stock valued at $7,022,792 over the last quarter.
+Corporate insiders own 3.60% of the company’s stock.

 Rapid7, Inc engages in the provision of cyber security analytics and automation services.
 Its products include Metasploit, Nexpose, AppSpider, tCell by Rapid7, as well as insight platforms such as InsightDR, InsightIVM, InsightAppSec, InsightConnect, and InsightOps.
 It also offers security and product consulting services.